mlrun/mlrun/docs/tutorial/index.md

 ../feature-store/basic-demo
 ```

-You can find different end to end demos in MLRun demos repository at [github.com/mlrun/demos](https://github.com/mlrun/demos).
+You can find different end-to-end demos in MLRun demos repository at [**github.com/mlrun/demos**](https://github.com/mlrun/demos).
-Or go through interactive MLRun [**Katacoda Scenarios**](https://www.katacoda.com/mlrun) which teach how to install and use MLRun.
+Alternatively, use the interactive MLRun [**Katacoda Scenarios**](https://www.katacoda.com/mlrun) that teach how to install and use MLRun.

 ```{toctree}
 :maxdepth: 1